abuawaish/text_to_speech/README.md

 # text_to_speech
-Converting text to speech through gtts module.
+Convert text to speech through gtts module.